Dupernite/Aurus/README.md

 # Aurus

-Aurus is a minecraft mod about an adventure and vanilla-friendly
+Aurus is a WIP Minecraft mod that seamlessly enhances the familiar gameplay with exciting features, maintaining the core essence of Minecraft.
+Explore a world where innovation meets tradition, unlocking limitless possibilities and embarking on unforgettable adventures.